 How to Make Yoghurt in the Slow Cooker

-Slow Cooker Yoghurt allows you to make delicious home made yoghurt overnight easily.
+This recipe on how to make yoghurt at home in your slow cooker allows you to make delicious home made yoghurt overnight, easily.
 Good if you have kids and want to control the amount of sugar in their diet.
 Please note, the cooking time says 2 1/2 hours, be aware though, there are a few hours you have to leave it sit to set properly.

 Please Note Nutritional information is provided as a guide only and may not be accurate.